Plastic Coated Tubes

 Quick & Easy

-The Balcan Raptor Shattershield Lamp Processor makes light work of plastic coated tubes at a rate of 2000+ per hour of all diameters and lengths up to 8ft.
+The Balcan Raptor Shattershield Lamp Processor makes light work of plastic coated tubes at a rate of 2000+ per hour for all diameters and lengths up to 8ft.

 How it works

-Lamps are cut into sections & the glass separated from the plastic which is collected in a standard drum.
-The glass can be recycled through a system which alllows drums of lamp debris to be loaded.
-The powder and mercury vapours generated are controlled through the air system which keeps the machine operating at negative pressure.
+The Balcan Raptor cuts lamps into sections and separates glass from the plastic, which is collected in a standard drum.
+Glass is then recycled through a system that allows drums of lamp debris to be loaded.
+The air system effectively manages the powder and mercury vapours generated, maintaining the machine at a negative pressure to ensure safe and controlled operation.